KIM University

 KIM University re-branded (December 2015) from Kigali Institute of Management (KIM) formerly International College of Accountancy and Management (ICAM) is a private institution of Higher Learning offering post-secondary education and training in Business Management and related disciplines in Rwanda.
 The Institution was registered in 2003 as a non-profit making organization under the law No. 20/2000 of 26/7/2000.

 History

-The KIM University is located 12 km from the center of Kigali City at Nyandungu on Kigali-Kayonza road.
-Currently KIMU offers a four-year degree programme in Bachelor of Business Management (BBM) with two different specializations namely; Accounting, Finance & banking, and Procurement & Logistics management.
-KIM University plans to introduce more Bachelor of Business Management degree option in areas such as Economics, Human Resource Management, and Entrepreneurship.
-KIM University has more than 1000 students with a hope to increase the numbers.
+The KIM University, formerly located 12 km from the center of Kigali City at Nyandungu on Kigali-Kayonza road, is no longer operational following the COVID-19 outbreak in Rwanda.
+The location where it once operated is now owned by the University of Medical Science and Technology (UMST).
+As of 2024, UMST hosts a total of 700 students from Sudan.
+Previously, KIM University offered a four-year Bachelor of Business Management (BBM) program with specializations in Accounting, Finance & Banking, and Procurement & Logistics Management.
+It also planned to expand its BBM options to include Economics, Human Resource Management, and Entrepreneurship, with over 1,000 students enrolled before its closure.